rkaiser0324/CakePress/README.md

 ### WordPress and CakePHP Configuration

 1. Install the CakePress plugin into WordPress.
-1. The plugin has one dependency, `rkaiser0324/dom-query`.
-You can use `composer install` in the CakePress plugin directory to add it, or use the `cakepress_dom_query_loader_path` filter to point to it if it's located elsewhere.
+1. The plugin has one dependency, `imangazaliev/didom`.
+You can use `composer install` in the CakePress plugin directory to add it.
 1. Login into your WordPress dashboard at `http://wordpress.example.com/wp-admin`
 2. Create a page at `/cakepress` with the page contents of `[cakepress]`
 3. Go to Settings->Permalinks, enable permalinks, and save